leroywharris/post-install-config/README.md

 </p>
 <p>

-Congratulations, hopefully it is installed with no errors!
+You should see the Congratulations page and hopefully, it is installed with no errors!

 </p>